 Many DSPs identify helping people achieve their hopes and goals as the top rewards in the industry of caring for people with IDDs, reports the Knoxville News Sentinel.
 Yet, the duties of DSPs are often characterized as “physically and emotionally draining.”
 But, a breakdown of this conception results in the following primary forces behind high turnover rates:

-- Funding sources are unavailable or exhausted.
 In 2014, the Tennessee Department of Intellectual and Developmental Disabilities increased the funding for each person served by 1.1 percent.
 Yet, the U.S. Inflation Calculator shows overall inflation stood out at 0.8 percent in the same year.
 In other words, the needs of people with intellectual disabilities were supposed to be met with a 0.3-percent increase.
 Meanwhile, the inflation rates in all forms of health care are growing even faster, reports Scott Gottlieb of Forbes magazine.

-- Resources for DSPs are unavailable or exhausted.
 Resources include programs designed and offered by some health care entities, such as psychological counseling for employees in high-stress environments, additional training to help DSPs perform their duties without risk of injury and benefits, which help reduce the long-term physical and emotional struggles of caring for those with IDDs.

-- More people with IDDs are living in group homes.
 Unlike a large-scale treatment facility, a group home creates a therapeutic, “home-like” environment for those with IDDs.
 Unfortunately, smaller facilities equate to fewer overall employees and reduced supervision of staff members, explains The Arizona Republic.
 In addition, the limited environment results in fewer promotion opportunities and problems with understaffing.

-- Wages are negligible.
 The wages of front-line workers in residential IDD and mental health facilities were an average of $22,150 annually, according to the U.S. Bureau of Labor Statistics, which reflects approximately $10 per hour worked.
 Comparatively, the average, annual wage of a worker in any occupation was $36,200.
 Meanwhile, benefits, such as health insurance and paid time off, are also rarely offered to DSPs.

 These factors are not static; they can change suddenly.
 In addition, they tend to compound one another, creating what might be described as an “unsuitable” work environment.
 As a result, DSPs do not stay in their positions long.
 Of course, there are other less well-known factors that contribute to the problem.